Nanosciences - Materials, Molecules and Cells Master of Science

 What are the admission requirements?

 Admission requirements are a qualified degree in a degree program of biology, chemistry, physics, or material sciences or an equivalent degree.
-Proof of knowledge in the chosen major (chemistry, biology, or physics) must be provided equaling at least eighty credit points, and in the minor at least thirty credit points.
+Proof of knowledge in the chosen major (chemistry, biology, or physics) must be provided equalling at least eighty credit points, and in the minor at least thirty credit points.
+Missing credit points in the minor may be supplemented by appropriate courses during the first semesters of the master's program.
 You will find information about the admission requirements in the Regulations on Access and Admission.

 How do I apply?

-Beginning in May 2019, you will find information about restrictions to admission and application deadlines in this overview.
+Here you can find information about any admission requirements and application deadlines for this program of study.

 Am I expected to study abroad?